 originally published in Boston Review

 Lynn was born in Indianapolis, grew up in Los Angeles, and was educated at Santa Monica Community College, UC Santa Cruz, and Columbia University.
-She has been a mentor with Girls Write Now which pairs adult writers with teenage girls from underserved or underprivileged schools in New York City.
-She teaches at the 92Y in NYC and is the social media and outreach director for VIDA: Women in Literary Arts which explores the cultural and critical perceptions and reception of women in writing.
-She currently lives in Brooklyn with her husband, poet Timothy Donnelly, and their two daughters
+She has been a mentor with Girls Write Now, which pairs adult writers with teenage girls from underserved or underprivileged schools in New York City.
+She teaches at the 92Y in NYC and is the social media and outreach director for VIDA: Women in Literary Arts, which explores the cultural and critical perceptions and reception of women in writing.
+She currently lives in Brooklyn with her husband, poet Timothy Donnelly, and their two daughters.

 On holiest day dismal I digest myself, composed.